helenmurugan/heritage-housing-issues/README.md

 In alignment with the business requirements and through discussions with the client, the following hypotheses have been formulated:

 <b>Correlation between Property Sale Price and Features:</b>
 * We hypothesise that a property's sale price strongly correlates with a subset of features in the dataset.
-Our aim is to validate this hypothesis through a correlation study of the dataset.
+How to Validate: Our aim is to validate this hypothesis through a correlation study of the dataset.
 * The extensive correlation study conducted and displayed on the app confirms this hypothesis.

 <b>Strong Correlation with Common Features:</b>
 * We hypothesize that the correlation is strongest with common features of a home, such as total square footage, overall condition, and overall quality.

-Our aim is to validate this hypothesis through a correlation study.
+How to Validate: Our aim is to validate this hypothesis through a correlation study.
 * The extensive correlation study confirms that the five features with the strongest correlation to Sale Price are: 'OverallQual', 'GrLivArea', 'GarageArea', 'TotalBsmtSF', 'YearBuilt', and '1stFlrSF'.
 These features are common to the majority of homes.

 <b> Predictive Model Performance:</b>
 * We hypothesize that we can predict a sale price with an R2 value of at least 0.8.

-To validate this, we propose developing a predictive model, optimizing it using data modeling tools, and evaluating it based on the required criteria.
+How to Validate:  To validate this, we propose developing a predictive model, optimizing it using data modeling tools, and evaluating it based on the required criteria.

 The model evaluation has validated this hypothesis, achieving R2 values of ... for both train and test sets.